 Fiber With A Cause intersects between craft, commerce and future of work [workforce development].
 Fiber With A Cause programming is creating equity, integration and access for urban manufacturing and production.
 We change the view of the crafts of weaving, knitting and crochet as a luxury or even eo-luxury items.
 The artistry is in the workshops, classes, and creation of textiles using traditional techniques from different geographic cultures underrepresented in textile and fiber design.
 From here, we develop a creative economy that reclaims forgotten or repressed styles and histories of weaving.
 Giving both ownership and authorship to creators who are often kept out.

-I started this blog to go beyond the stereotype that this is as “grandma’s hobby” but an opportunity to change American consumers perception of fiber arts only as a craft of social pleasure for men and women, but a career that bridges gender breaks cultural and economic barriers and is a healing art…#fiberwithacause
+I started FWAC to go beyond the stereotype of fiber arts and craft as “grandma’s hobby; yet, an opportunity to change American consumers perception of this handcraft not only as of social pleasure for men and women, but a career that can bridge gender and culture, breaks economic barriers, founded on rich, strong traditions and rituals…#fiberwithacause is a healing art.
+Founder, Karen Baker